rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Team On-boarding" "react-team-on-boarding" %}}

-Your whole team is new to React?
+Is your whole team new to React?

 Since React is a library, but the ecosystem around it could be seen as flexible framework, don't add extensions too fast.
 Every time you introduce a new module, raise awareness in your team.
 Especially when coming to the Redux ecosystem itself, there is an overwhelming amount of smaller modules.
 For instance:

-* Don't add {{% a_blank "redux-actions" "https://github.com/acdlite/redux-actions" %}} before people wrote their own action creators and reducers
+* Don't add {{% a_blank "redux-actions" "https://github.com/acdlite/redux-actions" %}} before people have written their own action creators and reducers
-* Don't add {{% a_blank "redux-forms" "https://github.com/erikras/redux-form" %}} before people wrote at least one own form and validation
+* Don't add {{% a_blank "redux-forms" "https://github.com/erikras/redux-form" %}} before people have written at least one form and validation
-* Don't add {{% a_blank "reselect" "https://github.com/reactjs/reselect" %}} before people wrote their own selectors
+* Don't add {{% a_blank "reselect" "https://github.com/reactjs/reselect" %}} before people have written their own selectors
-* Don't add {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} before people wrote their first HOC
+* Don't add {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} before people have written their first HOC
 * ...

 Follow best practices by thought leaders.
 Establish your own best practices.
 But make sure that everyone understands them.
 Define clear naming conventions and folder structures.
 Don't discuss those topics too late in the migration phase.
 Moreover address certain topics more in depth.
 For instance: *Which Redux side-effect library do you want to use?*

 You can explore observables or generators, but not everyone might be aware of these novel features in JavaScript.
-Make sure that everyone is fine to use it.
-Otherwise you will only end up to add another level of complexity by using generators or observables.
+Make sure that everyone is fine using it.
+Otherwise you will only end up adding another level of complexity by using generators or observables.

 {{% chapter_header "Stay Curious" "react-stay-curious" %}}